Design, Culture, and Decision-Making in Complex Contexts

 BIO

-Herman Piʻikea Clark works at the intersection of design, education, and cultural practice, drawing on Kanaka Maoli (Indigenous Hawaiian) ways of knowing to support understanding, learning, and alignment in complex contexts.
-His work is grounded in Pacific Indigenous visual storytelling and relational practice, informed by moʻolelo (oral tradition) and deep connections between people and place.
+Herman Piʻikea Clark works at the intersection of design, education, and cultural practice, drawing on Kanaka Maoli (Native Hawaiian) ways of knowing to support understanding, learning, and decision-making in complex contexts.

 Enter the work.
 Listen to the stories.
 See with eight eyes.